pwr-ai/ai-department-website/content/authors/migacz/_index.md

 ---
 # Display name
-title: "Mateusz Baran"
+title: "Dawid Migacz"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "baran"
+- "migacz"

 # Is this the primary user of the site?
 superuser: false